codecop/Smoke/README.md

 To override the command, or to specify it on the command line in place of the `command` file, you can use the `--command` switch:

+    smoke --command='calculator.rb' test

+Smoke (alpha) supports Windows command line.
+Be aware that for scripts you always have to provide the interpreter as well, e.g. `calculator.rb` is not executable but `ruby calculator.rb` is.
+We would run the tests as follows:

-    smoke --command='ruby calculator.rb' test
+    smoke.bat --command='ruby calculator.rb' test

 Smoke will exit with a code of `0` if all tests succeed, `1` if any test fails, or `2` if the invocation of Smoke itself was not understood (for example, if only one argument is provided).

-Output will be in color if outputting to a terminal.
-You can force color output on or off with the `--color` and `--no-color` switches.
+Output will be in colour if outputting to a terminal.
+You can force colour output on or off with the `--color` and `--no-color` switches.

 In order to run Smoke with Docker instead, you would change the command as follows: